Grétar Steinsson: Kayserispor

 After considering taking his time over his next club, it was announced on 22 August 2012, Grétar signed a two-year contract with Turkish Süper Lig club Kayserispor.
 It came after when he passed his medical test.

 Grétar made his Kayserispor debut on 1 September 2012, playing the whole game, in a 1–1 draw against Akhisar Belediyespor.
 A month later, on 7 October 2012, he scored his first goal for the club, in a 2–1 win over Mersin İdmanyurdu.
 Grétar played regularly in the right–back position until he suffered an injury during a 1–1 draw against Gaziantepspor on 18 November 2012.
 Initially out between four and six weeks after surgery, Grétar was eventually sidelined for the rest of the season.
 Despite this, he went on to make a total of 9 appearances and scoring once.

 It was announced on 1 July 2013 that Grétar left the club by mutual consent, with a year left to his contract.
-Two months later, after failing to find a club, it was announced on 27 September 2013 Grétar announced that he had retired from football.
+Two months later, after failing to find a club, Grétar announced on 27 September 2013 that he had retired from football.

 Post-playing career

 Following his retirement, Grétar completed his studies on Football Management at Johan Cruyff Institute and holds the Level 5 (Technical Director) from the English FA.

 Two months after joining AZ Alkmaar, on 21 January 2015, Grétar returned to English football, being appointed as technical director at Fleetwood Town of League One.
 As a technical director, his role was to handle scouting, player recruitment and development for the club.
-He then joined Premier League club Everton in December 2018 as Head of Recruitment and Development.
+His time at the club was successful and despite "having one of the smallest budgets", they finished fourth place at the end of the 2016–17 season in EFL League One.
+However in the 2018–19 season, the arrival of Joey Barton saw Grétar's role at Fleetwood Town was reduced with "the control of transfers".

+Grétar then joined Premier League club Everton in December 2018 as Head of Recruitment and Development.
+During his time at the club, he was not only involved in the "whole structure of the club, not just the first team and under-23s" but also in the scouting and attended matches at the youth academy.
+Grétar was also involved in the transfer recruitments and played a role of the player's developments, including Jarrad Branthwaite and Anthony Gordon.
+After almost three years at Everton, he left the club following the departure of Marcel Brands.

 On 2 July 2022, Grétar moved from a position as Technical Adviser to the Iceland FA and joined Tottenham Hotspur as Performance Director.
+After one season at the club, he left Tottenham Hotspur as part of restructuring under the new Chief Football Officer Scott Munn.

+Grétar later joined Leeds United in the role of Technical Director on 18 July 2023, following the club's takeover by 49ers Enterprises.
+After a year with the club, he left Leeds United to take up a role at 49ers Enterprises.